kqimi/portfolio2025/essays/survivingtypes.md

 WODs are something I am extremely terrified of—even the monsters under my bed cannot compare.
 The time constraint adds so much stress that I sometimes find myself frozen, unable to remember even small things, like the purpose of a for loop.
 However, I am grateful that we are allowed to use resources when we get stuck, as it provides a safety net and helps me push through the challenges.
 I hope to improve at WODs over time, though I understand it will require a lot of practice, trial, and error.
 Despite the stress, I can see how this exercise will be valuable in the real world, where managing multiple projects under tight deadlines is often the norm.

-*I used Grammarly and ChatGPT to refine the grammar and refine my wording, however, the ideas and content in the Essay are entirely mine.*